-Date policy agreed: September 2023 Review date:September 2024 All school staff (including temporary, supply staff, contractors and volunteers) will have access to a copy of this policy.
+All school staff (including temporary, supply staff, contractors and volunteers) will have access to a copy of this policy.
 The policy will also be available to parents and carers via the school website and school office.

 Table of Contents

-Key Contacts 4

-FLOWCHART Actions to take if you have a concern 5

-Section 1: Introduction 6

-Policy Adoption, Monitoring and Review 7

-Section 2 8

-Roles and responsibilities 8

-Training, induction, and awareness 13

-Safeguarding through the curriculum 14

-Online safety 14

-Safe Working Practices 16

-Physical Intervention and reasonable force 17

-Section 3: Procedures 18

-Concerns about a child 18

-Recording on CPOMS 19

-Responding to a concern from a child 19

-Support for pupils to report concerns 20

-Actions for the safeguarding team when a report has been made 21

-Contacting parents / carers 22

-Making a referral to Local Authority Children's Social Care 22

-Escalating concerns or resolving professional differences 23

-Safeguarding concerns and allegations made about staff, including supply teachers, volunteers, contractors and organisations or individual using the school premises 24

-Whistleblowing / Raising concerns about the management of safeguarding 26

-Record keeping 26

-Information sharing and confidentiality 27

-Safer recruitment 27

-The use of school premises by other organisations 28

-Site security 28

-Section 4: Responding to specific concerns 29

-Extra-familial harms 30

-Online risks and harms 30

-Child on child abuse 31

-Bullying (including cyberbullying) 33
+Key Contacts 3

+FLOWCHART Actions to take if you have a concern 4

+Policy Adoption, Monitoring and Review 6

+Roles and responsibilities 6

+Training, induction, and awareness 11

+Safeguarding through the curriculum 12

+Online safety 13

+Safer Working Practices 15

+Physical Intervention and reasonable force 16

+Procedures

+Concerns about a child 16

+Recording on CPOMS 17

+Responding to a concern from a child

+Support for pupils to report concerns 18

+Actions for the safeguarding team when a report has been made

+Contacting parents / carers

+Making a referral to Local Authority Children's Social Care

+Escalating concerns or resolving professional differences 21

+Safeguarding concerns and allegations made about staff, including supply teac hers, volunteers,

+contractors and organisations or individual using the school premises 22

+Whistleblowing / Raising concerns about the management of safeguarding 24

+Record keeping 24

+Information sharing and confidentiality 25

+Safer recruitment 25

+The use of school premises by other organisations 26

+Site security 27

+Responding to specific concerns 27

+Extra-familial harms 27

+Online risks and harms 27

+Child on child abuse 28

+Bullying (including cyberbullying)

 Child on child sexual violence and sexual harassment

-Sharing nudes and semi-nudes
+Sharing nudes and semi-nudes 32

 Pupils who may be susceptible to extremist ideology or radicalisation

-Female Genital Mutilation (FGM)
+Female Genital Mutilation (FGM) 34

-Section 5: Support for children and their families
+Support for children and their families

-Early Help
+Early Help 35

 Operation Encompass

-Children requiring additional support or with additional vulnerabilities
+Children requiring additional support or with additional vulnerabilities 36

-Children with special educational needs and disabilities (SEND)
+Children with special educational needs and disabilities (SEND) 36

-Children who need a social worker (Child in Need and Child Protection Plans)
+Children who need a social worker (Child in Need and Child Protection Plans

-Looked after children and previously looked after children
+Looked after children and previously looked after children 37

 Children requiring mental health support

-Young carers
+Young carers 39

 Private fostering

-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are lesbian, gay, bi, or trans (LGBT) 39

-Children who are absent or missing from education
+Children who are absent or missing from education 39

 Elective Home Education (EHE)

 Appendix 1: Types of abuse

+Appendix 2: Role of the Designated Safeguarding Lead 43

-Appendix 1: Specific safeguarding issues
+Appendix 3: Specific safeguarding issues 48

-Extremism and radicalisation
+Extremism and radicalisation 48

-So-called 'honour based' abuse
+So-called 'honour based' abuse 48

-Forced Marriage
+Forced Marriage 49

-Female Genital Mutilation (FGM)
+Female Genital Mutilation (FGM) 49

 Domestic abuse

 Child criminal exploitation (CCE) and Child Sexual Exploitation (CSE)

 County Lines

-Serious violence
+Serious violence 52

-Appendix 3 - Legislation and guidance 52
+Appendix 4 - Legislation and guidance 53